Tokai University Hospital

 • Systemic sclerosis and mixed connective tissue disease are known to be complicated by pulmonary hypertension, which is difficult to treat and affects the prognosis, so we work in collaboration with Cardiology to proactively introduce new medications such as prostacyclin preparations, endothelin receptor antagonists, and PDE5 inhibitors.

-• For difficult-to-treat cases of polymyositis/dermatomyositis, such as those resistant to corticosteroids or those complicated by interstitial pneumonia, we have achieved good results by attempting early diagnosis using laboratory-level autoantibody measurements and cutting-edge treatments such as multiple immunosuppressants, high-dose immunoglobulin therapy, and plasma exchange therapy.
+• For polymyositis/dermatomyositis, particularly in refractory cases such as those with low glucocorticoid resistance or complications like interstitial pneumonia, we have achieved favorable results through early diagnosis using autoantibody measurements at the laboratory level and advanced treatments including multi-drug immunosuppressant therapy, high-dose immunoglobulin therapy, and plasmapheresis.

-• For refractory vasculitis, in addition to treatment with corticosteroids and immunosuppressants, plasma exchange therapy is performed in particularly severe cases.
+• For refractory vasculitis, in addition to treatment with glucocorticoids and immunosuppressants, plasmapheresis is performed, especially in severe cases.

 • In addition, we also diagnose and treat other rheumatic diseases besides those mentioned above.
 In particular, good results have been obtained with biological agents in intractable cases of ankylosing spondylitis and psoriatic arthritis.